Gigitsu/torchpress/blogs/deep_learning_with_torch_step_1_nn_module.md

 end
 ```

-An the methods to:
+And the methods:

-1. forward(input): takes an input object, and computes the corresponding output of the module.
+1. to **forward(input)** an input object, and computes the corresponding output of the module.
-2. backward(input, gradOutput): performs a backpropagation step through the module with respect to the given input.
+2. to performs a backpropagation step through the module with respect to the given input (**backward(input, gradOutput)**).
-3. All the other function are defined in the [documentation](https://github.com/torch/nn/blob/master/doc/module.md#nn.Module)
+3. All the other methods can be checked from the main [documentation](https://github.com/torch/nn/blob/master/doc/module.md#nn.Module)

 ## Module Implementations

-The abstract class Module is extended in several [Layers](https://github.com/torch/nn/blob/master/doc/simple.md#nn.simplelayers.dok).
+`Module` is then extended by several [Layers](https://github.com/torch/nn/blob/master/doc/simple.md#nn.simplelayers.dok).
 To describe the main functions provided by `Module` let us consider some Layers Implementations.

 ### Linear